virtualritz/nsi-docs/docs/c-api.rst

     is an empty string then the connection is made to the node instead of to a specific attribute of the node.

-``NSIConnect()`` accepts additional optional parameters.
+``NSIConnect()`` accepts additional optional arguments.
 Refer to the :ref:`guidelines on inter-object visibility<section:lightlinking>` for more information about their utility.

 With ``NSIDisconnect()``, the handle for either node may be the special value :ref:`'.all'<CAPI:dotall>` .
-This will remove all connections which match the other three parameters.
+This will remove all connections which match the other three arguments.
 For example, to disconnect everything from :ref:`the scene's root<node:root>`:

 .. code-block:: c